Veritas1000/forgesteel-warehouse/README.md

 ### Prerequisites
 - `docker` installed and working
     - `podman` should also work fine, just substitute the relevant command name.
-But if you're using podman, you almost certainly already know this, so why am I even still writing this?
+But if you're using podman, you almost certainly already know this, so why am I even still writing?
-- *(Optional)* Reverse proxy with SSL setup and configured
+- *(Optional but HIGHLY recommended)* Reverse proxy with SSL setup and configured
-- *(Optional)* Routed and secured port access to where the container is running.
+- *(Optional - required for remote access)* Routed and secured port access to where the container is running.

 ### Initial setup and configuration
 Create a directory on the host machine where the forgesteel-warehouse data and configuration will live.
 For simplicity, this example will just use a local directory `/data/forgesteel`.